 Source: Hacker News

-This placeholder image tool was built after analyzing search patterns, user requirements, and existing solutions.
+This placeholder image tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

 A placeholder image is a temporary image used during web design and development to represent where a final image will be placed.
 It typically displays the image dimensions and can include custom colors and text to help visualize the layout before final assets are ready.
 Placeholder images are essential for building responsive layouts, creating mockups, and testing designs.

-You can download placeholder images in three formats: PNG (lossless compression, best for sharp text and graphics with transparency support), JPEG (lossy compression with smaller file sizes, good for simulating photo placeholders), and SVG (scalable vector format that maintains perfect quality at any size, with extremely small file sizes).
+You can download placeholder images in three formats: PNG (lossless compression, best for sharp text and graphics with transparency support), JPEG (lossy compression with smaller file sizes, good for simulating photo placeholders), and SVG (scalable vector format that maintains quality at any size, with extremely small file sizes).

 No. All image generation is performed entirely in your browser using the HTML5 Canvas API.
 No data is ever transmitted to any server.
 The tool works completely offline once the page is loaded.
 Unlike other placeholder image services that require API calls to remote servers, everything here runs client-side for maximum privacy and speed.